troytft/rest-api-bundle/docs/request-models.md

 # Request Models

-Create model with interface `RestApiBundle\RequestModelInteface`, and add type annotation to model properties.
+Create a model with interface `RestApiBundle\RequestModelInteface`, and add a type annotation to model properties.

 Full list of type annotations can be found at [`request-model-type-annotations.md`](request-model-type-annotations.md).